 There are many things you have to consider when making a home office, one of which is lighting.
-As mentioned in our post on ‘Five Things to Consider When Creating Your Ideal Home Office’, it is best to use natural light as it helps improve mood and increase productivity.
+As mentioned in our article on ‘Five Things to Consider When Creating Your Ideal Home Office’, it is best to use natural light as it helps improve mood and increase productivity.
 However, sometimes this just isn’t feasible for people.
+A study by City University’s Centre for Performance at Work showed a correlation between lighting and employee wellbeing and productivity.
 Here are some of the things you should consider when choosing lighting fixtures for your home office:

 Keep home office lighting indirect

 A lot of people think that having every possible light directed at their work station is the best option, but the truth is, this should be avoided.
-Instead of working under the direct glare of overhead lights, The Spruce suggests finding ways to diffuse ambient light that will illuminate your office space.
+Instead of working under the direct glare of overhead lights, you can find different ways to diffuse ambient light that will illuminate your office space.
 While lampshades scatter and soften harsh light, floor lamps bounce the light off the walls and ceiling.
 Your goal is to illuminate your space without creating glare and contrast while simultaneously avoiding casting shadows.

 Using space-saving fixtures

 Not all of us are lucky enough to have a whole room as a home office, so, if you’re creating a working office in an area that only has enough room for a work desk and chair, it’s worth considering hanging a bulb.
 This particular lighting idea is a great way to save space and reduce clutter.
 Aside from bulbs, you can also try modern pendants and wall scones, which can give your home office a sleeker and airier appeal.